sahib/misc/debugging/slides.typ

 #slide[
   #comment(
     ```md
+  - Read everything, cover to cover: Gooble up all documentation there is.
+  - Know what to expect and what is reasonable: Check normal runs, see if the logs there say anything.
+  - Know your tools: Invest some time to get up to speed with debugging and introspection tools.
+  - Lookup the details: Ask why until you reached the root cause.
     ```
   )

   #v(4cm)
-  - Read everything, cover to cover
+  - Read everything, cover to cover.
-  - Know what to expect and what is reasonable
+  - Know what to expect and what is reasonable.
-  - Know your tools
+  - Know your tools.
-  - Lookup the details
+  - Lookup the details (5-why method!)
 ]

 //////////////////////////////